Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Introduction

 \begin{corollary} When $g \leqslant 20$ the different irreducible components of $\E_{g,\phi}$ are precisely the loci parametrizing pairs $(S,H)$ admitting the same simple decomposition type.
 Moreover, they are all unirational, except possibly $\E_{16,5}$ and $\E_{17,5}$, which are in any event irreducible and uniruled. \end{corollary}

+As a further example, our results can also be used to describe the irreducible components of $\E_{g,\phi}$ for the highest values of $\phi$ with respect to $g$, cf. Corollary \ref{cor:main3}.

-We note that the proofs of these results do not rely on the construction of $\widehat{\E}_{g,\phi}$ in \cite{GrHu}.
+We note that the proofs of our results do not rely on the construction of $\widehat{\E}_{g,\phi}$ in \cite{GrHu}.

 By the above results the (equivalence class of) simple decomposition type seems to be the correct invariant to distinguish all the irreducible components of the moduli space of polarized Enriques surfaces.
 This is indeed true for numerical polarizations: we prove in Proposition \ref{prop:desccomp} that the various irreducible components of $\widehat{\E}_{g,\phi}$ are precisely the loci of pairs admitting the same simple decomposition type.
-We do not know if the same holds for {\it linear} polarizations in full generality, cf.\ Question \ref{q:desccomp}.
+We do not know if the same holds for {\it linear} polarizations in full generality, cf.\ Question \ref{q:desccomp}\footnote {This question has subsequently been answered positively in \cite[Thm.~1.1]{kn-JMPA}. }.

 As another application we answer \cite[Question 4.2]{GrHu} about the irreducibility of the preimage by $\rho: \E_{g,\phi} \to \widehat{\E}_{g,\phi}$ of a component of $\widehat{\E}_{g,\phi}$ under the assumptions of Theorems \ref{thm:dom} and \ref{thm:dom2}: